Email Marketing for Coaches: The Complete 2026 Guide (With AI Templates)

 2

-It delivers a quick win.
+It delivers a win within 24 hours.

 3

-It naturally leads to your paid offer.
+It leads naturally to your paid offer.

-The lead magnet should address a symptom that your coaching solves at the root.
-A "Stress Audit Checklist" naturally leads to stress-management coaching.
-A "Business Revenue Calculator" naturally leads to business coaching.
+The freebie treats a symptom your coaching fixes at the root.
+A “Stress Audit Checklist” leads to stress-management coaching.
+A “Revenue Calculator” leads to business coaching.

-Lead Magnet Ideas by Coaching Niche
+Freebie Ideas by Coaching Niche

 Life Coaching